-After reading this tutorial, we expect users to understand this distribution better and be able to make better use of the default layout in Nitrux, so let’s begin.
+After reading this tutorial, we expect users to understand this distribution better and be able to use the default layout in Nitrux more effectively.
+So, let’s begin.

 Difficulty: ★☆☆☆☆